OSSCanada/microhackfest/HOL/03_WebAppContainers/README.md

 ### 3. Deploy an App with GitHub

 **This method is ___not___ a container exercise.**
-The purpose of this seciton is to help you understand that there is more than one type of deployment option.
+The purpose of this section is to help you understand that there is more than one type of deployment option when it comes to App Service and Linux.

 ![pull/tag/push](images/deploy_app_with_github.png)

-This will not build/deploy an updated container, but rather will directly connect your Github repo to Azure App Services.
+**This will not build/deploy a container**, but rather will directly connect your Github repo to Azure App Service on Linux.
 This is done through a webhook to Azure App Services, which will trigger Azure App Services to ```pull``` in the new code and reload your web app everytime you ```push``` new code to your repository, on a specified repo ```branch``` (usually ```master``` branch).

-- Create new Web App using same App Service Plan
+- Create new Web App using Linux as the OS and leveraging the same App Service Plan as the previous exercise
-- Create new local web application using dotnet Core or Node or Python
+- Create new local (meaning running on local machine) web application using dotnet Core or Node or Python (this part of the excercise is left up to the user as there are lots of articles out there on how to do this)
-- Create initialize a new Git Repo in command line
+- Once you have your application up and running on your local machine, initialize a new Git Repo via the ```git``` command line
 ```:bash
     git init
     git add .